Litha for the Family

 Litha is a middle-of-summer celebration found on the Wheel of the Year.
-It is a Celtic pagan and Wiccan harvest celebration.
-Norse pagans have their own historical counterpart which I'll go into detail about soon.
+It is a Celtic pagan and Wiccan harvest celebration, although Norse pagans have their historical counterpart.
 In modern times, Litha occurs on the summer solstice when the sun reaches its height and stays out the longest.
-In arctic areas of the world the sun doesn't set for days or weeks!
-In regards to Norse paganism, Litha is part of a New Age reconstruction, but its historical Heathen counterpart 'Midsommar' dates back to the 1000s.
-Some of the activities of Midsommar date back to the 900s.
-Sun-worship can be traced back to carvings from 58-79 BC (the Iron Age).
-Back in the transitional time of Norse countries, Christian kings were in a place of power.
-Many kings and their people were forced to convert to Christianity but Norway was one of the last; because of this, Heathenry became embedded into the culture and many of the traditions were preserved (although not observed as 'Heathenry' anymore).
+In arctic areas of the world, the sun doesn't set for days or weeks!
+Regarding Norse paganism, Litha is part of a New Age reconstruction, but its historical Heathen counterpart 'Midsommar' dates back to the 1000s.
+Some of the Midsommar activities date back to the 900s; whereas, sun worship can be traced back to carvings from 58-79 BC (the Iron Age).
+Back in the transitional time of Nordic countries, Christian kings were in a place of power.
+Many kings and their people were forced to convert to Christianity.
+Norway was one of the last; because of this, Heathenry became embedded into the culture and preserved many traditions (although not observed as 'Heathenry' anymore).
 Middle-of-summer party-like fun was a big part of this.
 Before the King of Norway, Olav Tryggvason gave mid-summer festivities a date in the late 10th century, a few historians reported and complained about the barbaric actions of the Heathens - they DANCED, they DRANK, they SANG, they GOSSIPED, and they COMPLAINED ABOUT THEIR LEADERS!
 How dare they act so wild and undignified!
 (I say as I chuckle).

-When mid-summer customs were moved to St. John's Eve, the King declared it 'Midsommarfest'.
-He said merry drinking and dancing is allowed but there would be no sacrifices.
+When mid-summer customs were moved to St. John's Eve, the King declared it 'Midsommarfest.'
+He said merry drinking and dancing were allowed, but there would be no sacrifices.
 It appears this compromise was generally accepted.
-Different areas of the world have different names and slightly different practices.
-Pagan/Heathen names include: Midsummer, Midsommar, Midsomarsfest, the Summer Equinox, The Summer Solstice, Alban Hefin, Litha, and others.
+Different areas of the world have other names and slightly different practices.
+Pagan/Heathen names include Midsummer, Midsommar, Midsomarsfest, The Summer Solstice, Alban Hefin, Litha, etc.

 Pre-Christian Tribal Traditions

-Before the church/king put their influence on the festivities, the Norse mid-summer gatherings typically consisted of tribes coming together to share news and pass laws, hold a market and trade goods.
-One tribe in Uppsala, Sweden held a blót/sacrifice every 8 or 9 years around the middle of summer, but it doesn't seem to be common practice.
+Before the church/king influenced the festivities, the Norse mid-summer gatherings typically consisted of tribes coming together to share news and pass laws, hold a market and trade goods.
+One tribe in Uppsala, Sweden, held a blót/sacrifice every 8 or 9 years around the middle of summer, but it doesn't seem to be standard practice.

-Another tribe in the Mountains of Dauphine, Germany held great bonfires to signal the ever-burning sun, but again it doesn't seem to be common practice.
+Another tribe in the Mountainous areas of Germany, held great bonfires to signal the ever-burning sun, but again it doesn't seem to be standard practice.

-I am going to cut this short so we can move onto 'Litha Activities for the Family', but if you're interested in learning more about the history of Midsommar, sun-worship, and exciting Norse traditions, check out my recent research article by clicking the button below:
+I am going to cut this short so that we can move to 'Litha Activities for the Family, but if you're interested in learning more about the history of Midsommar, sun-worship, and exciting Norse traditions, check out my recent research article by clicking the button below:

 Litha for the Family

-Now-a-days Litha is fun and fabulous!
-It is a time to celebrate the high sun and take advantage of the longest day of the year.
+Nowadays, Litha is fun and fabulous!
+It is a time to celebrate the high sun and take advantage of the year's longest day.
 New Age or Old Ways, here are some activities you can enjoy with your family:

 1. Create Flower Crowns

 Traditionally people of Northern Europe will collect seven different types of summer flowers and weave them into a crown.
-It is said, if you place all seven types of flowers under your pillow on Midsommar night you will dream of your future spouse.
+It is said, if you place all seven kinds of flowers under your pillow on Midsommar night, you will dream of your future spouse.

 2. Dance the Maypole (AKA.
 Midsommarstång)

-A pole decorated in leafy greens is usually installed before the festivities for people to dance around.
-Unlike May Day (aka.
-Sígrblót / Victoryblót / Beltane / Sumarsdag) this one doesn't typically have a ribbon-dance (but variations can be found).
-If you don't have a leafy pole, you can always use a tree.
+A pole decorated in leafy greens is usually installed before the festivities.
+This is for people to dance around.
+Unlike May Day, Sígrblót, Victoryblót or Beltane, the Midsommar maypole doesn't typically have ribbons or a ribbon dance - but variations can be found.
+If you don't have a leafy pole, you can always dance around a tree.

 3. Sing and Dance

 If you have children, teach them a traditional Swedish song for the festivities.
-It is called 'Små Grodarna' (Little Frogs) and it is ridiculously fun!
+It is called 'Små Grodarna' (Little Frogs), and it is ridiculously fun!
 You can even turn it into a competition.
-The last person dancing can be crowed 'Midsommar Queen or King!'
-I have created a little English variation for my upcoming children's book 'Midsommar Sól'.
+The last person dancing can be crowned 'Midsommar Queen or King!'
+I have created a slight English variation for my upcoming children's book 'Midsommar Sól.'
 It is similar to the Swedish translation - but not exact.
 Download it as a free printable [HERE].
-You can also watch the upbeat performance by this Swedish group on YouTube by clicking [HERE].
+You can also watch the upbeat performance of this Swedish group on YouTube by clicking [HERE].

 4. Sun-Wheel Chalk Drawings ⊕

-The sun-wheel or sun-cross is a symbol that can be traced back to the Iron Age.
-It is found engraved in caves and stone, and is believed to indicate sun-worship among ancient tribes.
-Show your kids some of these ancient pictures and see what chalk designs they create on outside on stone or ground.
+The sun-wheel (or sun-cross) is a symbol that has been traced back to the Iron Age.
+These symbols are found engraved in caves and stone.
+They indicate sun-worship among ancient tribes.
+Show your kids some ancient pictures and see what chalk designs they create outside.